Valian/posthog-docker-proxy/README.md

 ## License

 This project is based on the [PostHog nginx proxy documentation](https://posthog.com/docs/advanced/proxy/nginx) and is provided as-is for educational and development purposes.

+## Releases

+This project uses semantic versioning.
+When a new tag is pushed to GitHub, it automatically:

+1. Builds the Docker image
+2. Pushes to Docker Hub as `valian/posthog-nginx-proxy:latest` and `valian/posthog-nginx-proxy:vX.Y.Z`
+3. Creates a GitHub release

+### Available Docker Images

+- `valian/posthog-nginx-proxy:latest` - Latest stable release
+- `valian/posthog-nginx-proxy:vX.Y.Z` - Specific version (e.g., `v1.0.0`)

 ## Contributing